nicholasericksen/vcp-soil-study/README.md

 The first five principal components were used to perform the clustering.
 For ease of visualization only the first two dimensions are shown here.
 Seven clusters were choosen to represent the different soil types.

+It is no surprise that the same data characteristics present in the underlying soil types are similar to that of the broader regions. ??
+The anthropogenic impact on the soil is low and is reflected in the enrichment scores calculated, previously. ??
+If there was a large impact in certain regions, it would be shown in the higher amounts of trace elements across specific regions when compared to similar soil types elsewhere. ??
+(TODO: think more closely on relationship between elements in different soil types and regions, possibly remove above)

 ![Soil Type KMEANS](results/soil-type-kmeans.png)